rust-embedded/embedonomicon/src/compiler-support.md

 ```

 If there's no `rust-std` component for your target or you are using a custom target, then you'll have
-to use a tool like [Xargo] to have Cargo compile the `core` crate on the fly.
-Note that Xargo
+to use a nightly toolchain to build the standard library.
+See the next page about [building for custom targets][use-target-file].

-requires a nightly toolchain; the long term plan is to upstream Xargo's functionality into Cargo
-and eventually have that functionality available on stable.
+[use-target-file]: ./custom-target.md#use-the-target-file

 [Xargo]: https://github.com/japaric/xargo